+We now focus on solutions with termination.
+By Theorem \ref{impossibilitywithIDterminationsync}, in absence of bounds on the ring size, the ring cannot be anonymous.
+Hence, we assume that there is a special node, called landmark, different from the others and visible to the visiting agents. in this subsection we consider chirality, but no other additional knowledge, and we show that two anonymous agents can explore the ring and terminate in optimal time $O(n)$.

-Consider a ring with a special node $v^*$, called landmark, identifiable by the agents.
-When performing a {\sf Look} operation at some node $v$, a flag $IsLandmark$ is set to $true$ if and only if $v=v^*$.
-In this subsection we assume {\sf chirality}, but no other additional knowledge.
-We show that two anonymous agents can explore the ring and terminate.
+Let $v^*$ be the landmark, identifiable by the agents: when performing a {\sf Look} operation at some node $v$, a flag $IsLandmark$ is set to $true$ if and only if $v=v^*$.
 The basic idea is to explore the ring using the landmark to compute the size and allow termination.
 In order to coordinate termination, the agents implicitly ``communicate" when they catch each other (by waiting at the node if not sure whether to terminate, and by leaving it if they already know that the ring is explored).
 When the agents catch each other for the first time, they break symmetry and assume different roles.

 We assign to them logical names: $F$ for the agent being caught, and $B$ for the one that caught $F$.
 These names do not change afterwards, even though it is possible for $F$ to catch $B$ later on.

 Procedure \LExplore is very similar to \Explore with the following additions: \begin{itemize} \item Each agent keeps track of whether it is crossing the landmark and in which direction; furthermore, it tracks its distance from the landmark (since encountering it for the first time).
 In this way, it can detect whether it made a full loop around the ring.
-When it does so for the first time, variable $n$ is set to the ring size ($n$ is initialized to infinity, all the tests using it while it has this initial value will fail). \item An additional variable \vNtime is maintained, tracking the total number of rounds since the agent learned $n$. \end{itemize}
+When it does so for the first time, variable $size$ is set to the ring size $n$ ($size$ is initialized to infinity, all the tests using it while it has this initial value will fail). \item An additional variable \vNtime is maintained, tracking the total number of rounds since the agent learned $n$. \end{itemize}